aerovvs/cps-modbus-lab/README.md

 Hands-on industrial--protocol demo:
 a Raspberry Pi 5 emulates a PLC, drives an LED (GPIO 17) via Modbus-TCP,
-then shows how an attacker can **capture & replay** a single packet to toggle the output—
-and how a defender can detect it.
+then shows how an attacker can **capture & replay** a single packet to toggle the output and how a defender can detect it.

 ---